 Preserved lemons are just that–lemons preserved in salt.
-In a reversal of the usual, the peel becomes tender enough to eat and the segments are typically discarded.
+In a reversal of the usual use of citrus, the peel becomes tender enough to eat and the segments are typically discarded.
 They’re a Moroccan tradition that lacks nothing in terms of puckeriness and knows no borders in terms of culinary versatility.
-They’re a cinch to put up at home provided you have some lemons, a little salt, a jar, and five minutes of time–well, plus a month of patience.
-If you’re lacking any of the aforementioned elements–particularly the 30 days part–then simply pick up a jar at the store, usually near the olives or the cheese.
-They’re pricey, but well worth the investment.
-Honest.
+They’re a cinch to put up at home provided you have some lemons, a little salt, a jar, and five minutes of effort–well, five minutes of effort plus a month of patience.
+If you’re lacking any of the aforementioned elements–particularly the 30 days part–then simply pick up a jar of preserved lemons at the store.
+You can usually find them near the olives or the cheese.
+They’re pricey but well worth the investment.

 - Quick Glance